Why should you think about teaching English abroad after you graduate?

 Volunteer in Your Community

-There are also lots of opportunities for you off campus.
+There are also lots of opportunities for you off-campus.
 Certainly, you can join an RSO that will connect you with the Bloomington-Normal community or find a local organization on your own, but also think about volunteering in your home community over the summer and during breaks.

-While being a native speaker is desirable trait, it alone is not sufficient to qualify you to teach English: Teaching requires patience, effective communications skills, and thoughtful lesson planning.
+While being a native speaker is a desirable trait, it alone is not sufficient to qualify you to teach English: Teaching requires patience, effective communications skills, and thoughtful lesson planning.
 And so you might want to look into a training program.

 TEFL (Teaching English as a Foreign Language), TESL (Teaching English as a Second Language), and TESOL (Teachers of English to Speakers of Other Languages) courses provide valuable training, including reviews of English grammar, training in creating lesson plans, information on cross-cultural communication styles, and general teaching tips -- all of which can make you a more qualified and desirable candidate.

 Courses vary widely in length, depth of training, and costs, so do some research and think carefully about the type of training you want or need.
-Try looking at actual job postings to see what qualifications are required for the country, type of school or length of contract you are looking for.
+Try looking at actual job postings to see what qualifications are required for the country, type of school, or length of contract you are looking for.

-WorldTeach -- Asia, Africa, Europe, Latin America, Pacific Islands
+WorldTeach -- Africa, Asia, Europe, Latin America, Pacific Islands